-- 2. In the Operations list, highlight Trunk Groups. - 3.
+- 1. From the Controller window, select Commands > Dictionary. - CMS Supervisor displays the Dictionary window. - 2.
+In the Operations list, highlight Trunk Groups. - 3.
 In the ACD field, enter the ACD on which you want to name a trunk group. - 4.
-Click OK.

-- 5. In the Trunk Group Name field, enter the name of the trunk group. - 6.
-In the Trunk Group Number field, enter the number of the trunk group.

-Any additional information about the trunk group can be entered in the Description field.
-Only 50 or fewer characters can be entered in this field.
+Click OK. - CMS Supervisor displays The Dictionary Trunk Groups window. - 5.
+In the Trunk Group Name field, enter the name of the trunk group. - 6.
+In the Trunk Group Number field, enter the number of the trunk group. - Any additional information about the trunk group can be entered in the Description field.
+Only 50 or fewer characters can be entered in this field. - 7.
+From the Actions menu, select Add.

-Modifying a trunk group name using the PC Client Procedure
+Modifying a trunk group name using the PC Client

-- 2. In the Operations list, highlight Trunk Groups. - 3.
-In the ACD field, enter the ACD on which you want to modify a trunk group name.

-- 5. To find a trunk group to modify, only one of the fields requires a trunk group to be specified.
+- 1. From the Controller window, select Commands > Dictionary. - CMS Supervisor displays the Dictionary window. - 2.
+In the Operations list, highlight Trunk Groups. - 3.
+In the ACD field, enter the ACD on which you want to modify a trunk group name. - 4.
+Click OK. - CMS Supervisor displays The Dictionary Trunk Groups window. - 5.
+To find a trunk group to modify, only one of the fields requires a trunk group to be specified.
 Perform one of the following actions to specify an existing trunk group in the Dictionary: - In the Trunk Group Name field, enter the name of the trunk group. - In the Trunk Group Number field, enter the number of the trunk group. - 6.
 From the Actions menu, select Find one.

-CMS Supervisor retrieves and displays the information for the specified trunk group, if valid.

-- 7. In the Trunk Group Name or Description field, make the necessary changes for the trunk group. - 8.
+- CMS Supervisor retrieves and displays the information for the specified trunk group, if valid. - 7.
+In the Trunk Group Name or Description field, make the necessary changes for the trunk group. - 8.
 From the Actions menu, select Modify.